 More so, studies have also shown that increased collagen intake helps reduce joint pain caused by physical activity.
 In increasing your take, you can aid in boosting the body’s collagen stores and aid in lubricating the joints.
 Most people associate calcium supplements with bone support, but in truth, calcium is a brittle mineral.
 It’s the combination of calcium and collagen that truly improves bone health.

 The Cons of Taking Collagen

 When taking any supplement, even if it isn't collagen, it’s important to know which questions to ask when it comes to the side effects of increased intake.
+It's essential to understand both the pros and cons of taking collagen and any other supplement.
 This is because the side effects can range from very minor – such as a bad taste in the mouth – to extremely severe:

 In many severe cases, the side effects from increased intake are due entirely to allergic reactions from the original source of the collagen : these being shellfish and eggs, which two of the most commonly used sources of collagen.
 Shellfish and eggs, however, are two of the eight most dangerous food allergies.
 If you have an egg, fish, or shellfish allergy, it’s critical to ensure that your collagen is not sourced from these.
 Always find out where your collagen comes from, whether it would be simply reading the label or asking your doctor or healthcare provider.

 If you don't want to take a supplement or powdered form of collagen, you might also consider high quality bone broth to source your collagen, as you’ll know exactly what’s in it.
 If the collagen powder you’re considering doesn’t have clear sourcing information on the packaging, choose a different brand.
 The potential benefits of collagen definitely don’t outweigh the risk of anaphylaxis.